 Sometimes too much information can be overwhelming though!
 You know your limits.
 Read what you are comfortable with, then stop.
 If you feel you have more information than you can handle, set it aside for a later time.

-If your biopsy results show breast cancer, learning about the factors that affect prognosis and treatment can help you understand your diagnosis.
-Then, together with your health care provider, you can make informed decisions about your treatment options.
+If the biopsy results show you have breast cancer, learning about the factors that affect prognosis and treatment can help you understand your diagnosis.
+Then, together with your health care provider, you can make informed decisions about your treatment.